 Want the latest and greatest iPhone?
 Sell your old one to help you buy the new!

 It used to be, especially in North America, that you signed up for a cell phone contract, chose your phone, and didn't change it until it was time to sign up for a new contract.
 Now, however, we're increasingly seeing people buy a new iPhone one year, use all the great features it comes with, and then sell it so they can better afford the next, new model.
-Whether you're looking to upgrade to the widely anticipated iPhone 6s or iPhone 6s Plus—or whatever Apple ends up calling them—as fast as possible or just looking to sell off your older devices to raise some extra cash, here's everything you need to know to know!
+Whether you're looking to upgrade to one of the new iPhones 6s or 4-inch iPhone SE or anticipating next fall'siPhone 7, here's everything you need to know to sell the old and get the new!

 - Sell your iPhone to Swappa